daipe-ai/databricks-bundle/docs/configuration.md

     logger.info(f'Test data path: {testDataPath}')
 ```

-### Using notebook-specific configuration
+### Using table-specific configuration

-If you use the [datalake-bundle](https://github.com/bricksflow/datalake-bundle), you can also define notebook level parameters, which can be passed to each notebook function:
+If you use the [datalake-bundle](https://github.com/bricksflow/datalake-bundle), you can also define table level parameters, which can be passed to any notebook function:

 ```yaml
 parameters: